json-schema-org/json-schema-spec/jsonschema-core.md

 #### Referenced and Referencing Schemas {#referenced}

-As noted in {{applicators}}, an applicator keyword may refer to a schema to be applied, rather than including it as a subschema in the applicator's value.
+As noted in {{applicability}}, an applicator keyword may refer to a schema to be applied, rather than including it as a subschema in the applicator's value.
 In such situations, the schema being applied is known as the referenced schema, while the schema containing the applicator keyword is the referencing schema.